A Acupuncture & Chinese Herbal Medicine Clinic

 completely different way with Western medicine.
 We treat whole body by stimulating your own healing power

 to clear the root cause.
-Our Chinese medicine practitioner must diagnose individual condition right before
+Our Chinese medicine specialist must diagnose individual condition right before

 them to diagnose patient's individual condition properly and correctly by reading patient's pulse and looking